Bohemian F.C.: Matches

+Club culture

+Since the 2010s, Bohemians have adopted a left-wing political identity, integrating this into their branding, public messaging, and community work.
+Under the leadership of Chief Operating Officer Daniel Lambert, the club has associated itself with causes such as Palestinian nationalism and anti-racism as well as LGBT, refugee and homelessness advocacy.
+These themes have appeared on club merchandise and in formal partnerships with organisations including Focus Ireland and Amnesty International.
+The club’s stated aim has been to position itself as a community-oriented institution with values that reflect broader social concerns.

+This approach draws direct inspiration from FC St Pauli in Germany, a club known for its left-wing political stance and anti-fascist identity.
+Bohemians has incorporated similar elements into its culture, including symbolic imagery and public statements that reflect socialist or anti-establishment viewpoints.
+The club offices in Phibsborough contain political items such as a statue of Lenin and leftist literature, reinforcing the ideological branding.

+The club’s political stance has attracted both support and criticism.
+Supporters of the approach argue it strengthens community ties and offers a distinct identity in Irish football.
+Critics such as former manager Roddy Collins have stated they feel that Bohemians has become more focused on politics than on-the-pitch success.

 Supporters and rivalries

 Bohs' fan base is mainly drawn from the northside of Dublin and their supporters share a bitter rivalry with Southside club, Shamrock Rovers.
 However, the club has many fans from other parts of the city, across Ireland and worldwide.
 The club shares a rivalry with their Northside neighbours Shelbourne largely because of geographical proximity as both clubs are now located roughly just 1 mile apart, and also because they featured prominently in the early days of Dublin football, when nationwide football was still based around Belfast.
-Shelbourne and Bohs were often featured in the Belfast-centered Irish Football League before partition and the rivalry was kept on-off after they formed the new Irish Free State league with Shamrock Rovers and other clubs.
+Shelbourne and Bohs were often featured in the Belfast-centered Irish Football League before partition and the rivalry was kept on-off after they formed the new Irish Free State league with six other clubs.

 During 2006, a number of Bohemians fans formed an ultra group in an effort to create a more interesting atmosphere at home games.
-Ironically named The Notorious Boo-Boys (or NBB, a term used by journalists to disparage the patience of Bohs fans), the group bought flags and organised displays during games to lift the atmosphere of the home of Irish football Dalymount Park.
+Named The Notorious Boo-Boys, the group bought flags and organised displays during games to lift the atmosphere of the home of Irish football Dalymount Park.
 The fans have friendly contacts with Prague club Bohemians 1905, Welsh club Wrexham AFC, Swedish club Malmö FF as well as English non-league and fellow supporter owned club FC United of Manchester.

-The club boasts some well known supporters such as Johnny Logan, Samuel L. Jackson, Aslan's Christy Dignam, alternative band Royseven, as well as musicians Brush Shiels, Rob Smith and novelist Irvine Welsh.
+The club boasts some well known supporters such as Johnny Logan, Samuel L. Jackson, Aslan's Christy Dignam, alternative band Royseven, post-punk band Fontaines D.C., as well as musicians Brush Shiels, Rob Smith and novelist Irvine Welsh.
 The club also has a working relationship with Hibernian FC of Edinburgh.